 - Stir constantly for one (0:01) minute until the peppers are crispy.

-- Add the tomato wedges and pour in the sauce mixture.
+- Add the tomato wedges and pour them into the sauce mixture.

 - Cook for forty-five (0:045) seconds until the sauce begins to bubble and thicken.